mactsouk/LUD/README.md

 # LUD
-This Repository contains source code from the article I wrote for Linux User and Developer magazine.
+This Repository contains source code from the articles I wrote for Linux User and Developer magazine.